 Five ways to align your impact with your business investment

-The key to impact investing in businesses is to align the impact you desire with the company’s goals and strategies.
+The key to successful impact investing is achieving impact in alignment with a business’s goals and strategies.

 Impact investing is gaining popularity as more people see it as a way to align the use of their capital with their values.

 But when impact investing intersects with business investing, it’s important to ask: “What impact is being achieved, and what does it mean for my relationship with the business?”

 Impact investing arrives on the heels of “community” and “socially responsible” investing.
 There’s danger in the possibility that impact investing may be co-opted by investors who want to capitalize on the movement’s popularity without adopting financing approaches that create the impact.
 When the work “impact” is disconnected from substance, its meaning is diluted and distorted.

 Alternatively, investors who are too impact-focused may, meaning well, apply conditions that unintentionally constrain the business, and even the social good they want to encourage.

 For example, someone may want to apply standardized job-quality metrics across all the businesses in which they’ve invested.
 That would require defining “quality job” across different industry sectors and stages of business growth.
 It’s like trying to define a good person—what characteristics always constitute goodness?